-Michael Jackson: The King Of Giving
+Michael Jackson: A Legacy Of Giving

 But many don’t know that Michael Jackson earned other awards as well: awards in giving (yes, giving).
 Michael really wanted to make his mark on this world and make it a better place, so he did just like his song “Man In The Mirror” said, he started with himself.